evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 The Xiaomi SU7 Max is equipped with a single type of steering wheel:

-- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel**: This steering wheel features integrated heating for added comfort during cold weather.
+It also includes physical buttons and scroll wheels, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ## Infotainment

+### Navigation System

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone Mirroring

+Furthermore, the Xiaomi SU7 Max supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ### Sound system